Fatherland (1994 film): Author response

+Harris reiterated his disappointment in a 2025 interview with The New York Times, stating that "everything about it sets my teeth on edge, especially the ending."

-Awards
+Awards and nominations

 Richardson received a Golden Globe Award in 1995 for Best Performance by an Actress in a Supporting Role in a Series, Mini-Series or Motion Picture Made for TV for her performance.
 Hauer's performance was also nominated, as well as the film itself.
 The film also received an Emmy nomination in 1995 for Special Visual Effects.